Obituary of Michael Cotton

 Per his request, there will be no services.

 To send flowers to the family or plant a tree in memory of Michael Cotton, please visit our floral store.

-To plant a beautiful memorial tree in memory of Michael Cotton, please visit our Tree Store
+To send flowers to the family or plant a tree in memory of Michael Cotton, please visit Tribute Store